 Jurisdiction Can Private Placement Rights be Exercised?
-Process Notification Fees Finland Yes Upon completing the passporting procedure (for EEA AIFMs) or submitting a separate notification to the FIN-FSA (for non-EEA AIFMs), an AIFM may operate a private placement to professional investors.
-With respect to non-professional investors, a separate authorisation is required and certain additional requirements of the AFMA must be met (however, for non-EEA AIFMs it is not possible to market to non-professionals). fulfils the requirements set out in the AFMA.
-There is a regulatory processing fee of EUR 1,200 for EEA AIFMs marketing in Finland (under the passporting procedure) and EUR 2,800 for non-EEA AIFMs marketing in Finland (under a separate authorisation).
-France Yes An AIFM may operate a private placement to investors under the AIFMD passporting regime or by obtaining specific authorisation from the AMF.
+Process Notification Fees ls pre-marketing permissible? provided information is not conclusive.
+Finland Yes Upon completing the passporting procedure (for EEA AIFMs) or submitting a separate notification to the FIN- FSA (for non-EEA AIFMs), an AIFM may market AIFs to professional clients.
+With respect to non-professional investors, a separate authorisation is required and certain additional requirements of the AFMA must be met (however, for non-EEA AIFMs it is not possible to market to non-professionals). passporting procedure set out in Article 32 of the AIFMD.
+Non-EEA AIFMs must submit a separate notification to the FIN-FSA, accompanied by documents evidencing that the non-EEA AIFM fulfils the requirements set There is a regulatory processing fee of EUR 2,900 for non-EEA AIFMs marketing in Finland (under a separate authorisation) Yes - the rules on pre- marketing set out in Directive (EU) 2019/1160 ("CBDF Directive") have been implemented in Finland by adding new pre- marketing rules into the AFMA.
+The Finnish pre-marketing rules have been extended to also apply to pre- marketing activities conducted by Non-EEA AIFMs.
+France Yes An AIFM may operate a private placement to investors providing it benefits from the AIFMD passporting procedure or by obtaining specific authorisation from the AMF.
 Notification must be accompanied by relevant documents depending on whether the AIFM intends to manage a French AIF on a cross-border basis or exercise a branch passport in France.
 Currently, there are no fees to market under the private placement regime.
+Non-fully licensed AIFMs cannot benefit from French pre- marketing rules.
 Germany No Marketing funds requires prior notification to BaFin.
 The private placement rules previously available for funds have been abolished since 2013.
 Very limited exceptions, most notably reverse solicitation, exist.
 Private placement remains only possible for vehicles or structures which are exempted from the German Capital Investment Code (implementing AIFDM).
+Marketing funds requires prior notification to BaFin.
 Currently, there are no fees to market under the private placement regime.
+Yes - both EEA AIFMs and Non EEA AIFMs may commence pre- marketing AIFs which are not yet established or established but not yet compliant with the applicable marketing procedures, to potential professional and semi- professional investors in Germany, provided that the Federal Financial Supervisory Authority (BaFin) receives a pre- marketing notification letter within two weeks of starting such pre- marketing activity.